Skip to content

 2. Add to Feed but with Cautions

 Some poultry owners mix tiny amounts (a pinch per bird) into feed to promote health benefits.
-However, excessive intake can be toxic, so it is important to consult a veterinarian before adding flowers of sulfur to your diet.
+However, excessive intake can be toxic, so it is important to consult a veterinarian before adding flowers of sulfur to their diet.
 Dosage: 1 level measuring spoon for 30 chickens.

 3. For Chickens’ Wound Treatment

-Sulfur has antibacterial properties.
+Sulphur has antibacterial properties.
 So, you can lightly dust it onto minor wounds to aid in healing and prevent infection.

-Benefits of Flowers of Sulfur for Chickens
+Benefits of Flowers of Sulphur for Chickens

 Conclusion

-Flowers of Sulfur can be a good alternative treatment for your chickens, especially for getting rid of external parasites and treating small wounds.
+Flowers of Sulphur can be a good alternative treatment for your chickens, especially for getting rid of external parasites and treating small wounds.
 If you do decide to add it to their feed, though, be very careful and talk to a professional to make sure it's safe.
-The right way to use flowers of sulfur may have some benefits, but like any supplementary feeds, balance is key.
-Need premium quality flowers of sulfur for your chickens?
-Shop Eurital Sulfur Flower from Tierfutterpro.

 Related Posts